fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 Another advantage of using computational graphs such as this is that TensorFlow and other libraries can quickly and automatically calculate derivatives along this graph.
-As we have explored throughout this chapter, calculating derivatives is key for training neural networks.
+As we have explored throughout this lab, calculating derivatives is key for training neural networks.